-According to the most recent annual data from the National Highway Traffic Safety Administration, 84,000 riders were injured, and more than 5,000 were killed in accidents.
-This guide gives you an overview of what to expect should you be injured and need to file a motorcycle accident lawsuit against someone who caused the crash.
+According to the most recent annual data from the National Highway Traffic Safety Administration, 82,686 riders were injured, and more than 5,932 were killed in motorcycle accidents.
+This guide gives you an overview of what to expect should you be injured and need to file a motorcycle accident lawsuit against someone who caused the crash.82,686 84,000 riders were injured, and more than 5,932000 were killed.

 Someone whose fault caused a motorcycle accident can be compelled to pay compensation for injuring you.
 Depending upon how an accident occurred, at-fault parties could be other drivers for negligent or careless operation of their vehicles, a government agency for poor road design or inadequate maintenance, or the manufacturer of a defective motorcycle part that failed and caused a crash.